Steel Partners (NYSE:SPLP) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Steel Partners (NYSE:SPLP – Get Rating) in a report released on Saturday morning.
-The brokerage issued a strong-buy rating on the conglomerate’s stock.
+StockNews.com assumed coverage on shares of Steel Partners (NYSE:SPLP – Get Rating) in a research note published on Sunday.
+The firm issued a strong-buy rating on the conglomerate’s stock.

 Steel Partners Stock Performance